doctribute/docbook-xinclude-based-chunking-helper/README.md

 ### Generating HTML output
  1. Creating a clone of original source XML files

-    As the main XML file is modified in the next step, it is recommended to perform all the procedure on a cloned source XML files.
+    As the main XML file is modified in the next step, it is recommended to perform all the procedure on cloned source XML files.

  2. Creating configuration file for chunking
       1. download or build the tool from sources